Pantheon of Illustrious Men

-The Pantheon of Illustrious Men (Panteón de Hombres Ilustres) is a royal site in Madrid, under the administration of the Patrimonio Nacional.
+The Pantheon of Illustrious Men (Panteón de Hombres Ilustres), known since 2022 as Pantheon of Spain (Panteón de España), is a royal site in Madrid and the national mausoleum of Spain.
+It houses numerous significant deceased Spanish dignitaries, artists, politicians, and thinkers, and is administered and managed by Patrimonio Nacional.
 It was designed by Spanish architect Fernando Arbós y Tremanti, and is located in Basilica of Nuestra Señora de Atocha in the Retiro section of Madrid.
+The Panteón is designated as a Location of Democratic Memory, signifying its significance to Spanish national identity.

+History

+The current building received its first interned remains in 1901 after a seven-year construction, starting in 1892.
+The Dominican church to which the pantheon is attached began construction in 1924, though the complex as a whole was effectively abandoned until 1992, when it was renovated.
+These renovations finished in 2003, marking as well the first opening of the Pantheon to the general public.

 Notable interments

 The pantheon houses the tombs of a number of famous Spaniards including: